 - Encourage your child to engage in thick conversations with peers and other adults.
 Thick conversations are those in which a child is given many opportunities to speak by having the other participant ask open-ended questions and involve the child in back-and-forth conversations.
 While this may come more easily to some children, it is important that parents are warmly persistent.
 If your child seems uncomfortable, remain present during those exchanges to offer support or guidance.

 - Give your child opportunities to engage in pretend play with peers.
 Pretend play gives children the opportunity to explore different roles in life and when the occasions are experienced with peers, aids in the development of cooperative skills.
 Don’t be afraid to play along and ask questions about what is happening in the play.
-This can also be another opportunity to engage in thick
+This can also be another opportunity to engage in thick conversations.

 - Choose media that reinforces positive social-health skills.
 Does the book you’re reading deal with making friends or sharing toys?
 Does the program your child is watching deal with the benefits of cooperating with peers?
 Ask your child questions about the themes you see in the media to help strengthen these learning experiences.